Using Glycolic Acid in Pregnancy – Is It Safe

 1. Opt for Low Concentrations

 It is crucial to choose skincare products containing glycolic acid with a concentration no higher than 10%.
 Higher concentrations may increase the risk of skin irritation, and the absorption of larger amounts into the bloodstream could potentially pose concerns during pregnancy.
-Stick to milder formulations to minimize any potential adverse effects.
+Stick to milder formulations to minimise any potential adverse effects.

 2. Avoid Chemical Peel Treatments

 Pregnant individuals should steer clear of undergoing chemical peel treatments that involve glycolic acid.
 Chemical peels, especially those with high concentrations of glycolic acid, can lead to significant changes in skin tone and quality.
-The potential risks associated with these treatments make them unsuitable during pregnancy, emphasizing the need for caution.
+The potential risks associated with these treatments make them unsuitable during pregnancy, emphasising the need for caution.

-3. Prioritize Patch Testing
+3. Prioritise Patch Testing

 Before incorporating any glycolic acid product into your skincare routine, perform a patch test to assess individual sensitivity.
 Hormonal changes during pregnancy may make the skin more susceptible to irritation.
 Patch testing helps identify potential adverse reactions, allowing for informed decisions about the safety and suitability of the product for personal use.